The “Promise” of Lattice Light Sheet

 - Data analysis will be challenging.
 You will likely not be able to simply analyze the data manually or by eye.
 It is expected that you will either be working with the Image and Data Analysis Core (IDAC) or that your lab has experience with computer-assisted image analysis.

-- Data handling will be challenging: the raw data for each time-lapse can easily reach 100GB or more, and after post-processing can be 500GB-1TB.
-You should familiarize yourself with Harvard Storage policies & quotas and may need to purchase hard drives (preferably 8TB).
+- Data handling will be challenging: the raw data for each time-lapse can easily reach 100GB or more, and after post-processing can be 500GB or more.
+You should familiarize yourself with Harvard Storage policies & quotas and may need to purchase hard drives.

 - Data visualization will be challenging.
 It’s hard to open a full 300GB 5D dataset!
 Viewing maximum-intensity projections is useful for a rough overview, but cannot show the full information captured by the scope.
 Programs like Imaris are very helpful, but will require powerful computers with lots of RAM (we have some in the CBMF, as does IDAC), and viewing of full datasets will be slower.